RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

 - The REST API - For all modules, but modules with dependencies must use the `/v2/modules` endpoint.
 - The admin console - For modules without dependencies, such as RedisGraph.

+### Adding a module using the REST API

+Modules that have dependencies can only be added from the REST API.
+The `module.json` file in the module package lists the dependencies for the module and the URL to download each dependency.
+When you add the module, the master node downloads and installs the dependencies.
+Then the other nodes in the cluster copy the dependencies from the master node.

+{{< note >}}
+- If your master node does not have connectivity to the internet, copy the dependencies to a local server and set the URLs in the `module.json` file to point to the local location.
+- If you want to remove a module with dependencies from a cluster, you have to use a DELETE action with the `/v2/modules` endpoint so that the dependencies are delete also.
+{{< /note >}}

 To add a module package to the cluster using the REST API:

 1. Copy the module package to a node in the cluster, for example: